Handwriting Warm Up Activities for Kids

 Put On Imaginary Gloves

-Pull on your “gloves” by applying firm pressure to the fingers and back of the each hand.
+Pull on your “gloves” by applying firm pressure to the fingers and back of each hand.
 This provides proprioceptive and tactile feedback and prepares the muscles for movement.

 Finger Push-Ups